-The electrocatalytic performance of $Fe{(1-x)}Co_xNbO_4$ (0.0 $\leq x \leq$ 0.20) iron niobate oxides for the HER was systematically evaluated across varying Co concentrations, as illustrated in Fig. 7.
+The electrocatalytic performance of $Fe{(1-x)}Co_xNbO_4$ ( $0.0 \le x \le 0.20$ ) iron niobate oxides for the HER was systematically evaluated across varying Co concentrations, as illustrated in Fig. 7.
 The electrocatalytic activity of the catalysts was initially assessed through linear sweep voltammetry (LSV) curves, shown in Fig. 7(a).
-In studies of new electrocatalytic materials for HER, the overpotential at a current density of 10 mA/cm, derived from LSV curves, is a key performance metric, as it represents the operating current density for water-splitting devices with efficiency of 12.3% [45,46].
+In studies of new electrocatalytic materials for HER, the overpotential at a current density of 10 mA/cm, derived from LSV curves, is a key performance metric, as it represents the operating current density for water-splitting devices with efficiency of 12.3% [41,42].
 For x = 0, the catalyst exhibited lower HER activity, requiring an overpotential of 684 mV to achieve 10 mA/cm.
 In contrast, with increasing Co2+ concentration, a reduction in the overpotential at 10 mA/cm was observed, with values of 663 mV and 620 mV for x = 0.10 and x = 0.20, respectively.
 These findings indicate that $Co^{2+}$ incorporation into FeNbO4 iron niobate oxide significantly enhances the electrocatalytic properties of the material.
-However, previous studies have identified an optimal cobalt doping concentration, beyond which the further increases in concentration do not lead to improved catalytic performance.
-Wang et al. [47] demonstrated that excessive doping of FeS2 with Co2+ (> 10%) can lead to the formation of undesirable phases, compromising charge transfer efficiency.
-Similarly, Wang et al. [48] investigated the doping of FePS3 with Co2+ and found that cobalt addition enhances conductivity and HER kinetics up to an optimal point (> 15%), beyond which performance declines due to structural changes affecting the exposure of active sites and charge transfer efficiency, possibly as a result of structural effects that hinder the availability of active sites for hydrogen adsorption.
-The observed improvement in electrocatalytic activity is attributed to the low adsorption energy of H+ protons at the Co2+ sites.
-Previous DFT studies by Fang Liu et al. [49], Guoqing Huang et al. [50], and Zhiming Liu et al. [51], suggest that hydrogen adsorption free energy on Co sites of the catalyst surface is relatively low, facilitating proton adsorption and decreasing overpotential in Co-doped FeNbO4 electrocatalysts, which in turn accelerates hydrogen gas evolution.
-Furthermore, in comparison to other electrocatalysts synthesized through similar methodologies, Fe(1- x)CoxNbO4 ( $0.0 \le x \le 0.20$ ) displays competitive performance, as detailed in Table 2.
+The observed improvement in electrocatalytic activity is attributed to the low adsorption energy of $H^+$ protons at the $Co^{2+}$ sites.
+Previous DFT studies by Fang Liu et al. [43], Guoging Huang et al. [44], and Zhiming Liu et al. [45], suggest that hydrogen adsorption free energy on Co sites of the catalyst surface is relatively low, facilitating proton adsorption and decreasing overpotential in Co-doped FeNbO4 electrocatalysts, which in turn accelerates hydrogen gas evolution.
+Furthermore, in comparison to other electrocatalysts synthesized through similar methodologies, $Fe{(1-x)}Co_xNbO_4$ (0.0 $\leq x \leq 0.20$ ) displays competitive performance, as detailed in Table 2.